Debates, poetry, plays: UP govt gears up to mark Vajpayee’s 95th birth anniversary

 According to sources, the state government in a recently held high-level meeting has decided to organise a string of debate, poetry, extempore and rangoli competitions in all the schools and colleges across the state on December 23 and 24.
 Photographs of these competitions would also be put up at the main programme to be held at Atal Bihari Vajpayee Scientific Convention Centre in Lucknow – the former PM’s Lok Sabha constituency.

-On December 25, a two-hour play, ‘Rashtra Purush Atal’, will be staged by a 200-srong group from Nagpur.
+On December 25, a two-hour play, ‘Rashtra Purush Atal’, will be staged by a 200-strong group from Nagpur.
 A ‘Rashtriya Kavi Sammelan’ has been scheduled for the next day.

 The state’s higher education department has also been directed to engage National Service Scheme (NSS) volunteers in these programmes.